qwshen/spark-flight-connector/docs/tutorial.md

     sql("select * from iceberg_customers").show(false)
     ```

-14. Go back to Dremio Web UI, and create a source pointing to /tmp/data.
+14. Go back to the Dremio Web UI, and create a source pointing to /tmp/data.
   - Open http://127.0.0.1:9047
   - Sign in with test/Password@123
   - Click on the Datasets icon in the top-left corner on the page, then click on the + button at right of "Data Lakes" link in the left-bottom corner of the page